grohit713/portfolio-grohit/README.md

 this ones is a rough ones
-in this rough ones the profile pic is also an ai generater pic
+in this rough ones the profile pic is also an ai generator pic